 About the Collaborative Arts Partnership Programme

-The Collaborative Arts Partnership Programme (CAPP) is an ambitious transnational cultural programme focusing on the dynamic area of collaborative arts.
-The overall goal of CAPP is to improve and open up opportunities for artists who are working collaboratively across Europe, by enhancing mobility and exchange whilst at the same time engaging new publics and audiences for collaborative practices.
-The different strands of the CAPP programme consist of national and international professional development opportunities, artist residencies, commissioned works, public presentations and debates, and a major showcase to be held in 2018.
-Throughout the partner communities CAPP will provide creative spaces with the potential to bring out new conversations, meaningful relationships and transformative forms of collaborative engagement.
-In addition, the Collaborative Arts Partnership Programme will engage with policy makers, academics, cross-sector partners and diverse communities in the partner countries with a view to facilitating knowledge exchange, dynamic arts programming and cultural policy development.
-This innovative four year programme seeks to develop new audiences by extending participation in the arts across Europe.
+The Collaborative Arts Partnership Programme (CAPP) was an ambitious transnational cultural programme focusing on the dynamic area of collaborative arts (2014-2018.
+The overall goal of CAPP was to improve and open up opportunities for artists who are working collaboratively across Europe, by enhancing mobility and exchange whilst at the same time engaging new publics and audiences for collaborative practices.
+The different strands of the CAPP programme consisted of national and international professional development opportunities, artist residencies, commissioned works, public presentations and debates, and major showcases.
+Throughout the partner communities CAPP provided creative spaces with the potential to bring out new conversations, meaningful relationships and transformative forms of collaborative engagement.
+In addition, the Collaborative Arts Partnership Programme engageed with policy makers, academics, cross-sector partners and diverse communities in the partner countries with a view to facilitating knowledge exchange, dynamic arts programming and cultural policy development.
+This innovative four year programme sought to develop new audiences by extending participation in the arts across Europe.
 Year One was dedicated to Professional Development for artists; Year Two, Artist Residency opportunities.
-Year Three is dedicated to Commissioning New Work.
-Year Four will focus on a Touring showcase and presentation of work.
+Year Three was dedicated to Commissioning New Work.
+Year Four focused on a Touring showcase and presentation of work.

 Supported by Creative Europe (Culture Sub-Programme) Support for European Co-operation Projects Education, Audiovisual and Culture Executive Agency